This section summarizes some general methods for making backups.

 databases, regardless of the backup method you choose.
 These

 information files are always needed to resume replication after

-you restore the slave's data.
-If your slave is replicating
+you restore the replica's data.
+If your replica is replicating

 tmpdir system variable.